abpframework/abp/docs/en/UI/AspNetCore/Bundling-Minification.md

 }
 ````

-Then you can configure `BundleContributorOptions` to extend existing `PrismjsStyleBundleContributor`.
+Then you can configure `AbpBundleContributorOptions` to extend existing `PrismjsStyleBundleContributor`.

 ````csharp
 Configure<AbpBundleContributorOptions>(options =>